BOND REPORT: Treasurys Face Selling As Geopolitical Tensions Are Dialed Back

 Continue Reading Below

-Treasurys faced selling pressure, pushing yields higher, on Monday as investors that had sought havens like U.S. government paper last week amid North Korean geopolitical concerns rotated back into stocks and other assets perceived as risky.
+Treasurys faced selling pressure Mondaty, pushing yields higher, as investors that sought havens in U.S. government paper last week amid North Korean geopolitical concerns rotated back into stocks and other assets perceived as risky.

 "The weekend brought almost no new belligerent comments coming from either North Korea or the U.S. directed at the other, and this seems to have been enough of an impetus to cause risk markets to rally this morning," noted Thierry Wizman, global interest rates and currencies strategist for the Macquarie Group.